-Instead of installing a household electric circuit that is exorbitantly expensive to power up the lights, modern solar garden lights come to reduce your monthly bill expenses.
+Instead of installing a household electric circuit that is exorbitantly expensive to power up the solar lights, modern solar garden lights come to reduce your monthly bill expenses.
 To power their batteries, they use miniature panels.

-The light can run all overnight in the compound from free energy.
+The solar light can run all overnight in the compound from free energy.
 But to enjoy these benefits and others, it important to know how to clean solar panels on garden lights professionally.

 One important feature of solar outdoor lights is that they are quite resilient and weatherproofs.
 Despite that, they require a bit of maintenance and care so that they can deliver at their best.
 One vital area of consideration involves cleaning them.
 How?

 - Fill your bucket with clean, warm water and then mix mild detergent or a soapy detergent.
 However, avoid other cleaning agents such as bleach because it can damage the outer layer.